 What is Nitrate Free Bacon?

 Natural Bacon with no added water, sodium nitrite or phosphates.
-Both flavor and preservation are achieved by the careful selection of naturally organic ingredients.
+Both flavour and preservation are achieved by the careful selection of naturally organic ingredients.
 There is no grey frothy discharge (from the release of phosphates and water) or shrinkage while cooking.

 Our producers who cure bacon using all-natural recipes without the injection of artificial preservatives, brines and added sugars, gluten or other allergens, take their time!